eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 iceoryx API.
 ### Roudi

-Roudi is an abbrevation for **Rou**ting and **Di**scovery.
+Roudi is an abbreviation for **Rou**ting and **Di**scovery.
 Roudi takes care of the communication setup but does not actually participate in the communication between the publisher and the subscriber.
 RouDi can be thought of as the switchboard operator of iceoryx.
-One of his other major tasks is the setup of the shared memory, which the applications are using to talk to each other.
+One of his other major tasks is the setup of the shared memory, which the applications use for exchanging payload data.
 Sometimes referred to as daemon, RouDi manages the shared memory and is responsible for the service discovery, i.e. enabling subscribers to find topics offered by publishers.
 It also keeps track of all applications which have initialized a runtime and are hence able to use publishers or subscribers.
 To view the available command line options call `iox-roudi --help`.

 ### Runtime

 Each application which wants to use iceoryx has to instantiate its runtime, which essentially enables communication with Roudi.
+Only one runtime object per user process is allowed.

 To do so, the following lines of code are required

     #include "iceoryx_posh/runtime/posh_runtime.hpp"

-    iox::runtime::PoshRuntime::initRuntime("/some_unique_application_name");

-The application name must be unique among all other applications and have a leading `\`.
+    iox::runtime::PoshRuntime::initRuntime("some_unique_application_name");

 ### Topics